-The legislation requires a city to adopt and enforce minimum building codes to become exempt.
+The law requires a city to adopt and enforce minimum building codes to become exempt.
 The specific prerequisites for exemption are set out in the state fire marshal’s rules and regulations; however, the general requirements are as follows:

 State enforcement remains limited to state buildings, educational occupancies and any other occupancy requiring inspection for initial licensure if the local government has chosen to adopt and enforce building codes for construction of all buildings, for construction of all buildings other than one- and two-family dwellings, or for one- and two-family dwellings only; and:

-- For one- and two-family dwellings, it has adopted the International Residential Code;
+- For one- and two-family dwellings, it has adopted the International Residential Code; or

 - For construction other than one- and two-family dwellings it has adopted a building construction safety code consisting of the International Building Code and either the International Fire Code or the Uniform Fire Code, if adopted on or after July 1, 2006; and

 - The city is adequately enforcing its locally adopted building code and performing reviews of construction plans and specifications and inspections required by the state fire marshal.
 Requirements vary depending on the type of construction.